Personalize the user experience

 Users who have administrator privileges can also manage personalizations for other users on the Personalization page.
 This page has four tabs:

-- Clear – You can clear page or workspace personalizations for one or more users.
-First, select the page or workspace to clear personalizations for.
-Next, select individual users in the list of all users, or filter by a specific role and then select users in that role.
-After you've selected both a page or workspace and users, click Clear.
-All personalizations that the selected users have applied to the selected page or workspace are cleared.
+- Clear – You can clear all personalizations for a page or workspace for one or more users.
+First select a page or workspace to see a list of the users who have personalized it.
+Then select the users who should have personalizations for that page or workspace cleared, and select Clear.
+All personalizations that the selected users have applied to the selected page or workspace are deleted.
 This action can't be undone.
-However, if the page or workspace has a saved personalization, that personalization can be re-imported.
+However, if a personalization was saved for the page or workspace, that personalization can be reimported.

 - Manager per user – Select a user to see the list of pages that the user has personalized.
 You can then enable or disable the selected user's ability to use personalizations for specific pages, or for the entire system.
 You can also import, export, or clear a personalization for the selected user.
 In addition, you can reset feature callouts for the selected user, which will make all previously dismissed pop-up windows that introduced new features display again the next time that the user encounters those features.